Inga 1 and Inga 2 dams

 Rehabiliation of Inga 1 and Inga 2 Dams, Inga-Kolwezi Transmission Line

-Rehabilitation work has met years of delay regardless of approved financing.
-Since 2002, the World Bank has led efforts to rehabilitate DRC's electricity sector through three projects (PMEDE, SAPM APL 1, and EMRRP).
-There has also been a direct agreement between MagEnergy and the Government of DRC towards rehabilitating Inga 2.
-However, a severe blockage at the intake canal to Inga 1 and 2's shared reservoir will limit the dams from producing just 70% of their installed capacity, even after current rehab work is complete.
-Work to repair the intake would require the reservoir to be drained.
-No cost estimate is yet available.
+Rehabilitation works has met years of delay regardless of approved financing.
+Since 2002, the World Bank has led efforts to rehabilitate DRC's electricity sector through three projects (PMEDE, SAMP APL 1, and EMRRP).
+There has also been a direct agreement between MAgEnergy and the Government of the DRC towards rehabilitating Inga 2.
+However, a severe blockage at the intake canal to Inga I and 2's shared reservoir limit the dams from producig just 70% of the their installed capacity.
+At the time of writing the reservoir was being dredged.

 World Bank-led Rehab